 Until the late 1990s, the term “hybrid” had nothing to do with a Toyota Prius or Honda Insight, batteries, electric motors, stop-start technology and more.
 Instead, hybrid meant a European sports or GT car with an American engine, typically a V8.
 For decades some shortsighted purists looked down on these trans-Atlantic marriages even though they often had equal or greater horsepower, equivalent or superior performance, and were more reliable than their supposed thoroughbred European counterparts.

-An “Italian Tune-Up”
+No “Italian Tune-Up” Necessary

 Plus they were more tractable in traffic, especially in congested situations such as a city.
 Back in the day there was a term often used with high-strung European cars: “Italian tune up.”
 This meant you had to rev the engine to blow out the carbon while a fast sports/GT idled or moved along at continuous slow speeds.
 This wasn’t applicable to the American powered GTs, and in most cases, they also didn’t overheat.